FrederiqueBaillais/Odile-s-jobs-interview/README.md

 + Can you offer a use case for the new arrow ```=>``` function syntax?
 How does this new syntax differ from other functions?

 + Can you describe the main difference between the ```Array.forEach()``` loop and ```Array.map()``` methods and why you would pick one versus the other?

++ What are the pros and cons of extending built-in JavaScript objects?